Sarieh Law Offices – Attorneys Assisting With Child Custody Matters

 Trust Our Orange County Family Law Attorneys for Help with Child Custody Issues

 Child custody cases can be very emotional and there’s a lot at stake – nothing less than the opportunity to be a part of your child’s life as you watch them grow up.

 Family is very important to us and we will do whatever is necessary to keep the child’s best interest at heart.
 At Sarieh Law Offices, we work with families across Los Angeles and Orange County.
 You can enjoy added peace of mind knowing that our elite legal team includes experienced family law specialists who have been certified by the State Bar of California.

-The attorneys of Sarieh Law Offices are also available to assist with other family law issues, including child support, child visitation arrangements, divorce, legal separations, and adoptions.
+The attorneys of Sarieh Law Offices are also available to assist with other family law issues, including child support, child visitation arrangements, divorce, and legal separations.
 If another family law issue should arise, feel free to contact us.

 Get in touch with our attorneys to get a free, fully confidential case evaluation.
 Just call (714) 542-6200.